SummaDiaboli/follow-the-money/README.md

 - messages
 - friend-requests

-At the point of writing this documentation all tests are passing all **25 tests** are passing.
+At the point of writing this documentation all tests are passing all **25 tests** are passing, with CRUD capabilities.

+## Plans For The Future